Culture of Panama: Visual arts

 Another example of Panama’s blended culture is reflected in the traditional products, such as woodcarvings, ceremonial masks and pottery, as well as in its architecture, cuisine, history and festivals.
 In earlier times, baskets were woven for utilitarian uses, but now many villages rely almost exclusively on the baskets they produce for the people.

-The Kuna people are known for molas, the elaborate embroidered panels that make up the front and back of a Kuna woman's blouse.
-Originally the Kuna word for blouse, the term mela now refers to the several layers of cloth varying in color that are loosely stitched closely together made using a reverse appliqué process.
+The Guna people are known for molas, the elaborate embroidered panels that make up the front and back of a Guna woman's blouse.
+Originally the Guna word for blouse, the term mela now refers to the several layers of cloth varying in color that are loosely stitched closely together made using a reverse appliqué process.

 The most renowned Panamanian painters are Hernando de la Cruz (1592–1646), Manuel Encarnacion Amador (1869–1952), Alberto Dutary (1928–1997), Etanislao Arias Peña (1952–2003), Adriano Herrerabarría, Roberto Lewis, Pablo Runyan and Rodolfo Antonio Méndez Vargas (1926–2004).